Learning to Encode and Classify Test Executions: Approach

 \subsection{Instrument and Gather Traces}

-For every test input executed through the SUT, we aim to collect an execution trace as a sequence of method invocations, where we capture the name of the method being called, values and data types of parameters, return values and their types, and, finally, the name of the parent method in the call graph.
-We also capture a snapshot of the final global state before execution terminates.
+For every test input executed through the PUT, we aim to collect an execution trace as a sequence of method invocations, where we capture the name of the method being called, values and data types of parameters, return values and their types, and, finally, the name of the parent method in the call graph.
 We find gathering further information, eg. updates to local variables within each method, incurs a significant overhead and is difficult to scale to large programs.
 To gather this information we use the middleware of LLVM~\cite{LLVMoriginal} and instrument the intermediate representation (IR) of programs.
-Working at LLVM's IR allows our implementation to be language-agnostic.
+This allows our implementation to be language-agnostic.
 LLVM provides front-end support for multiple programming languages, such as C/C++, CUDA, Haskell, Swift, Rust among others, along with numerous libraries for optimisation and code generation.

-To perform the instrumentation, we traverse the SUT, visiting each method.
+{\ensuremath{n_p}\xspace} {\ensuremath{n_c}\xspace} {\ensuremath{r}\xspace} {\ensuremath{a}\xspace} To perform the instrumentation, we traverse the PUT, visiting each method.
 Every time a method invocation is identified, code is injected to trace the caller-callee pair, the arguments and the return values.
-At the end of the program, code is inserted to capture the final values of all the global variables.
+At the end of the program, code is inserted to write the trace information to the output.

+Each trace contains a sequence of method invocations.
+This sequence comprises multiple lines, each line being a tuple $(\callerName, \calleeName, \rVal, \argVals)$ that represents a single method invocation within it having: